majidkhorsandi/spotifyTester/readme.txt

-Automation of testing Spotify's Mac client using Sikuli API.
+# Automation of testing Spotify's Mac client using Sikuli API
+ #

 This code is successfully tested agains Spotify Mac client version 1.0.16.104.g3b776c9e.
 Also this code is only tested with Java version 1.8.
 Other versions of java are not tested